 Why Most AI Projects Never Reach Production

 Before you can evaluate a partner well, you need to understand what actually kills these engagements.
-Gartner’s research has consistently found that the primary failure modes for AI projects are poor data quality and unclear business value – not the technology itself.
-But the operational reality is more specific than that.
+Research and operator experience point to the same pattern: poor data quality and unclear business value cause more failures than the underlying model itself.

 Scope drift during build.
 Most AI systems touch more of the business than anyone anticipated.
-A document processing system that was scoped to one document type in discovery expands to cover six variants, three downstream systems, and two edge case categories that only appear in live production.
-Firms that do not have a disciplined change management process run through budget before the original scope is complete.
+A document processing system scoped to one document type in discovery can expand into multiple variants, downstream systems, and exception categories that only appear on live data.
+Firms without disciplined change management often burn through budget before the original scope is complete.

 Integration underestimated.
-Modern enterprise software stacks are rarely clean.
-Legacy ERP systems, custom APIs with sparse documentation, databases with inconsistent schema, authentication systems that predate OAuth – any of these can add weeks to an integration timeline.
-Firms that quote without doing a technical integration audit are guessing.
+Modern enterprise stacks are rarely clean.
+Legacy ERP systems, sparse API documentation, inconsistent schema, and old authentication layers can all add weeks to a timeline.
+Firms that quote without a technical integration audit are still making assumptions.

 No internal champion after launch.
 AI systems are not install-and-forget deployments.
-They need ongoing prompt tuning, monitoring, and adjustment as real-world inputs diverge from training data.
-Organizations that do not designate an internal owner for the system post-launch almost always see performance degrade within six months.
+They need monitoring and adjustment as real-world inputs diverge from test conditions.
+Organizations that do not designate an internal owner after launch usually see performance and adoption deteriorate over time.

 Data privacy and compliance blockers discovered mid-build.
-If your use case involves customer data, PII, healthcare records, or financial information, regulatory compliance is not optional.
-GDPR, SOC 2, HIPAA, and sector-specific requirements affect which models you can use, where data can be processed, and what audit logs you need.
-A vendor who does not surface these constraints in discovery is either inexperienced with regulated industries or cutting corners.
+If your use case involves customer data, PII, healthcare records, or financial information, compliance is not optional.
+GDPR, SOC 2, HIPAA, and sector-specific requirements affect model choice, data handling, and auditability.
+A vendor who does not surface these constraints in discovery is either inexperienced with regulated environments or pushing them too far downstream.

-Understanding these failure modes is what makes discovery quality the single best predictor of project outcome.
+Understanding these failure modes is what makes discovery quality one of the best predictors of project outcome.

 What an AI Software Development Company Actually Does

 There is a common misconception that hiring an AI company means getting access to a machine learning researcher who trains models on your data.
-That describes maybe 10% of real commercial engagements.
+That describes only a minority of commercial engagements.

 Most AI software development work involves:

 Systems integration.
-Taking existing AI models (GPT-4o, Claude, Gemini, open-source models like Llama) and building reliable software pipelines around them – API connections, prompt engineering, output parsing, error handling, fallback logic, and monitoring.
+Taking existing AI models and building reliable software pipelines around them, including API connections, prompt design, output parsing, error handling, fallback logic, and monitoring.

-Retrieval-augmented generation (RAG) systems.
-Building systems where AI can search your proprietary data (policies, contracts, product catalogs, knowledge bases) before generating a response.
-This solves the hallucination problem for enterprise use cases where accuracy on company-specific content matters.
+Retrieval-augmented generation systems.
+Building systems where AI can search your proprietary data, such as policies, contracts, product catalogs, or knowledge bases, before generating a response.
+This reduces hallucination risk for enterprise use cases where company-specific accuracy matters.

 Document intelligence.
-Automating extraction, classification, and routing of documents: invoices, contracts, applications, reports.
-Companies in insurance, legal, finance, and logistics use this heavily because the volume of incoming documents is high and the cost of manual processing is measurable.
+Automating extraction, classification, and routing of documents such as invoices, contracts, applications, and reports.
+Companies in insurance, legal, finance, and logistics use this heavily because the volume is high and the cost of manual processing is measurable.

 Custom AI agents.
-Building multi-step automated processes where an AI can take actions, not just generate text – calling APIs, updating records, sending notifications, triggering workflows based on conditions.
+Building multi-step automated processes where an AI can take actions, not just generate text, such as calling APIs, updating records, sending notifications, or triggering workflows based on conditions.

 Delivery Models: How Engagements Are Structured